-But before that, this challenge turned into a long adventure which brought me all across the world to Tokyo and back:
+This 3d challenge turned into a month-long personal adventure which brought me all across the world to Tokyo and back:

 The rise of virtual reality is going to change things in the next decade.
 First we’ll see it in gaming.
 But quickly after, it will take over all software interfaces.

 Why have a flat 2d dashboard when we can see our data visualized around us?

 And think about content.
 Who needs a New York Times text article telling us about the destruction of Palmyra in Syria, when we can transport ourselves there and experience what happened in immersive 3d?.

 I am very aware how new paradigms can make your skills irrelevant overnight.
 So I felt it was time to install my own human firmware upgrade and learn 3d.

 Where do you start though if you never did any of this?